 - Add less than 1 teaspoon of oil to blender & just enough water to cover the quinoa in the blender.
 Blend.

-- Optional: add shredded carrot and cabbage or lettuce, cilantro and cashew cream or smother in tahini with shredded squash/Zucchini, sprouts
+- Optional: add shredded carrot and cabbage or lettuce, cilantro and cashew cream or smother in tahini with shredded squash/zucchini and sprouts.

 Join a Co-op

 You can order from Co-ops like Azure standard or join a food co-op in your area that delivers once a month in your area.
-You can trade your time at some co-op stores to receive discounts on purchases.
-Or you can pay for membership
+You can trade your time at some co-op stores to receive discounts on purchases, or pay for membership.

 Bring a cooler rather than eating out

-It’s fun to eat out sometimes but it’s actually expensive to order the organic items on a menu.
+It’s fun to eat out sometimes, but often it’s actually expensive to order the organic items on a menu.
 When you’re going on family outings or trips, stock your cooler and picnic instead.

 Freeze (or eat) your leftovers